Toho: International expansion (1953–present)

-In December 2023, Toho announced their intent to acquire a 25% stake in Fifth Season for $225 million via Toho International.
+In October 2023, Toho's non-Japanese and Asian subsidiaries were split into Toho Global, a standalone subsidiary.
+In December, Toho announced its intent to acquire a 25% stake in Fifth Season for $225 million via Toho International.
 Following the completion of the deal, Fifth Season will be valued at $900 million; CJ ENM will remain the majority shareholder in the company, with former owner Endeavor also continuing to serve as a strategic shareholder.
 CEOs Graham Taylor and Chris Rice stated that this investment would empower the company to continue the expansion of its premium slate and create opportunities for collaboration between Fifth Season, Toho and CJ ENM to produce global content as well as content produced in Japan.

-Following the success of Godzilla Minus One (2023) as their first self-distributed film in the U.S., Toho declared in March 2024 that Godzilla is their "Intellectual property (IP) treasure" and they had regained retailing rights overseas (which were once abandoned), and now are able to sell, advertise, and distribute their own products to consumers outside Japan directly.
-The company also said that the film winning Best Visual Effects at the 96th Academy Awards is helping them gain more recognition and advancing more business extension overseas.In April 2025, Toho announced plans to invest ¥15 billion ($105 million) into Godzilla, including a Godzilla Minus One sequel, video games, merchandise, and amusement park attractions, as part of a larger ¥120 billion ($830 million) investment into expanding its film and anime projects.
+Following the success of Godzilla Minus One as its first self-distributed film in the U.S., Toho declared in March 2024 that Godzilla is its "Intellectual property (IP) treasure" and it had regained retailing rights overseas (which were once abandoned), and now can sell, advertise, and distribute its own products to consumers outside Japan directly.
+The company also said that the film winning Best Visual Effects at the 96th Academy Awards is helping them gain more recognition and advancing more business extension overseas.

+In April 2025, Toho announced plans to invest ¥15 billion ($105 million) into Godzilla, including a Godzilla Minus One sequel, video games, merchandise, and amusement park attractions, as part of a larger ¥120 billion ($830 million) investment into expanding its film and anime projects.
+On 19 December, Toho announced the acquisition of Scottish-based distributor Anime Limited from Plaion Pictures for an undisclosed amount, with the company becoming a subsidiary of a newly-formed European branch of Toho Global, expanding Toho's operations to the United Kingdom and France.
+As part of the deal, Toho Global appointed Plaion Pictures as its exclusive distributor for most of Europe, including Germany and Italy.
+On the same day, Toho Global also announced that it would open up a London-based office at the end of the year.

+In September 2025, following the successful releases of Japanese blockbuster films Demon Slayer: Kimetsu no Yaiba – The Movie: Infinity Castle, Kokuho, and Exit 8, Toho, via Toho-Towa signed a distribution deal with Warner Bros.
+Pictures to release its titles in Japan.